blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/venly.md

 `clientId` - The Client ID used to connect with Venly.
 More information can be found [here](https://docs.venly.io/widget/deep-dive/authentication#client-id).
 `environment` - The environment to which you want to connect, possible values are 'staging' and 'production'.
 Defaults to 'production'.

+**NOTE**: Production environment handles main networks while Staging handles test networks.
+Switching between environments is currently not supported but will be added in a future release.

 ## Usage

 ```typescript